Learning to Learn: Software Patterns

 - (optional) resource manager – a leader (see leader election) that decides identity within a group

-- (optional) scheduler – used to allocate/deallocate additional resources
+- (optional) scheduler – used to allocate/deallocate additional elements

 Collaboration with other patterns #